lsst-sitcom/sitcomtn-048/index.rst

    If a piece of code (e.g., a function) developed in a notebook is useful, then it must be moved into a function in the development repositories.
    In the case of control system code, this workflow is discussed in `TSTN-010 <https://tstn-010.lsst.io/>`_.

-A easy indication is that if one finds themselves copying/pasting code from a notebook to another, then that code should not be in a notebook!
+An easy indication is that if one finds themselves copying/pasting code from a notebook to another, then that code should not be in a notebook!
 It is expected that if something is developed during a commissioning activity or observing run that the code is moved in short order.
 If one does not have the knowledge or ability to do this, then ask for assistance from other observatory personnel (e.g., the ``#rubinobs-sitcom-docs`` Slack channel).